 New Years in Bali is undoubtedly a very exciting time.
 The island is absolutely buzzing with activities and parties, and you will not be short of options.
-All of the beach clubs, restaurant and bars would be holding a New Year special!
+All of the popular beach clubs, restaurants and bars are holding a New Year special.

-We stayed at Attu Suites which I found through Airbnb (If you haven’t used Airbnb yet, you can sign up with my link for some discounts).
+In 2017, we stayed at Attu Suites which I found through Airbnb (If you haven’t used Airbnb yet, you can sign up with my link for some discounts).
 The suites are basically an outhouse of the owner’s house, George and his wife.
 The suite has its own private entrance and private bathroom so you don’t have to interact with anyone if you don’t want to.
 I found the location to be very convenient – it’s a stone throw away from Jalan Batu Belig, which is the heart of Seminyak, but still surrounded by rice fields and very quiet at night.
 It’s about half an hour walk to most places in Seminyak, but I’d recommend renting a motorcycle while you’re here to save some time.

 Depending on the type of mood you are looking for, there are tons of places to choose from.
 I recommend checking out the following spots, and I recommend checking their pages on Facebook (which I’ve linked below) to see what each of these places have in plan for New Years.

-If you are looking for a high energy party night with international guest DJ, these are the places you should check out.
+If you are looking for a high energy party night, these are the places you should check out.
 Just visit their facebook page and look for their New Years Special.

 - Potato Head Beach Club